Reaching the “Unreachable”

 The MVO Director and his service dog, Leo, drive directly to homeless encampments, gathering spots, tents, freeway overpasses, and alleys, as well as engaging homeless persons individually on the street, where he can directly engage veterans regarding their earned benefits and a range of services to change their trajectory from negative to positive.
 The outreach, benefits, services, counseling, and all other assistance is free of charge.

 Why Outreach Matters

 Many veterans simply do not have the means, mobility, sobriety, or mental focus to physically access benefits and services that would greatly improve (or often save) their life.
 Homeless veterans on the streets are by far the most difficult to serve.
 They routinely decline contact or services from social services, law enforcement, or faith-based organizations.
 The vast majority (90%+) are below accepted low-Income, poverty, and “high-risk” thresholds.

 But these veterans are also at the highest risk of having significant problems with physical and mental health, substance abuse, injury, and violence.
 They are the hardest to reach, the hardest to serve, have the poorest quality of life, and are at the highest risk of premature death.
 MVO saves lives.

 2 Veterans, living in a vehicle on the street, wife 6 months pregnant

-- Ana is an Army veteran who served in Kuwait and a survivor of MST (Military Sexual Trauma)
+- Ana is an Army veteran who served in Kuwait.

 - Michael is a Navy combat veteran (Iraq) suffering from PTSD